CVanchieri/Portfolio/Post_TwitterBotAWSLambdaFunction.md

 ---

-I enjoy using Twitter for fun and to find information.
-I thought that I would try to create a Twitterbot that will automate the collection and storage of data science information by searching, collecting, and storing tweets on the subject.

 If you need assistance getting started with Tweepy api or AWS Lambda Function connections, this is the blog I followed for those connections. --> [Link]({{'https://dylancastillo.co/how-to-make-a-twitter-bot-for-free/'}})

 #### Necessary imports.
 ```